Support the news

 That sense of mission has animated Wheelock College ever since.
 The school still produces lots of early-childhood educators, as well as social workers and child psychologists.

-But lately that kind of single-minded focus has begun to work against many small American colleges.
+But lately that kind of smallness has begun to work against many American colleges.
 Schools like Wheelock have experienced a perilous cycle of shrinking enrollment and rising costs over the past decade.

 Wheelock's president, David J. Chard, says that means the leaders of small colleges like himself will have to get creative.
 And Chard's creative solution to Wheelock's problem is to seek safe harbor in a merger with the much larger Boston University, its school of education in particular.